 - No earphones may be used, unless permitted by the lecturer. - Students may not work at another student's work station. - Students cannot enter, or sit, in another dental laboratory without the lecturer's permission. - Students are to avoid material wastage. - Students are to ensure that machinery and Bunsen burners are switched off when not in use.
 Remember that Bunsen burners utilise "priceless" oxygen thereby increasing the carbon dioxide levels in the labs. - Students arriving late for practical sessions will need to provide reasons for their lateness in a letter addressed to the lecturer.
-Lateness means that you will be missing part of the practical, as well as creating a disturbance for the other students. - Students need to obtain their lecturer's permission to leave the lab. - At the end of each day students will be dismissed by the lecturer. - Attendance registers will be signed at the beginning and at the end of the practical sessions. - Students must adhere to all Health and Safety regulations whilst working in the laboratories. - Students arriving late for a test will be allowed entry up to one hour after the commencement of the test.
-Such student will not be allowed extra time. - No student may leave a test room within the first hour of a test or thereafter without the permission of the invigilator.
+Lateness means that you will be missing part of the practical, as well as creating a disturbance for the other students. - Students need to obtain their lecturer's permission to leave the lab. - At the end of each day, students will be dismissed by the lecturer. - Attendance registers will be signed at the beginning and the end of the practical sessions. - Students must adhere to all Health and Safety regulations whilst working in the laboratories. - Students must comply with all COVID-19 regulations at all times. - Students arriving late for a test will be allowed entry up to one hour after the commencement of the test.
+Such student will not be allowed extra time. - No student may leave a test venue within the first hour of a test or thereafter without the permission of the invigilator.